 Instructions

-- Slowly add about ¼ cup of the beef broth to lift the brown bits off the bottom of the pan.
-Then add remaining broth, diced tomatoes (potatoes and carrots if using), salt and pepper.
+- Slowly add ¼ cup of beef broth while scraping up any brown bits from the bottom of the pan.
+Add the remaining broth, diced tomatoes, and potatoes and carrots if using.
+Season with salt and black pepper.

-- Stir and bring to a boil, cover, then reduce to a simmer for about 1 ½ -2 hours or until tender.
+- Bring to a boil over medium-high heat.
+Once boiling, reduce the heat to a low simmer, cover, and cook for about 1 ½ -2 hours or until the beef is fork tender.

 Nutrition Information